tshakah/pyxis/README.md

 Always remember to also note which _browsers, resolutions or devices_ suffer from this bug so can be easier to address the issue.

+## 🧭 Name's origin
+The name of **Pyxis** comes from a [small constellation](https://en.wikipedia.org/wiki/Pyxis) in the southern sky.
+The name comes from the Latin for *compass* and was chosen to indicate the path to follow for the design in Prima.

 ## 🚧 License

 WIP